 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The Office for Career and Technical Schools is responsible for reviewing and responding to formal complaints against post-secondary proprietary schools that are non-credit bearing and non-degree granting.
+The Office for Career and Technical Schools is responsible for reviewing and responding to student complaints against post-secondary proprietary schools that are non-credit bearing and non-degree granting.
 Though staff cannot offer legal advice or initiate civil court cases, they will review submitted complaints and work with student complainants and schools toward a mutually satisfactory resolution.

 If you are a student at one of the accredited schools regulated by the State Workforce Innovation Council (see List of Accredited Institutions) and wish to file a complaint, proceed as follows: